 The Winona Symphony Orchestra was founded in 1908 by the eminent composer Carl Ruggles (right).
 Later in his career Ruggles was associated with the group of modernist American composers known as “The American Five,” which included Charles Ives and Henry Cowell.
 The WSO has also championed contemporary composers by presenting premieres of compositions by James Hoch and Dan Maske.

 The WSO disbanded during the Great Depression but was revived in 1965 and has performed every season since then.
-Its concerts are presented in the Performing Arts Center on the campus of Winona State University in Winona, Minnesota.
+Its concerts are presented on the campus of Winona State University in Winona, Minnesota.

 Dr. Donald Lovejoy served as WSO’s Music Director from 2009 – 2018.
 He was also the founding director of Chamber Music Winona and the Director of Bands and Coordinator of Brass Studies at Winona State University during this time.
 Dr. Lovejoy brought a valuable level of professionalism to WSO and raised the standard of performance.
 His choices of repertoire were widely received by the musicians and audiences.
 WSO’s final concert of the 2017-2018 season marked the organizations 110th anniversary and the retirement of Dr. Lovejoy.